tunerhammer/.github/profile/README.md

 This is a server that runs the Web version of the TunerHammer Player.
 It also must be connected to the TunerHammer API.

 Once connected to the API, it serves a Web App which has all the functions of a native TunerHammer Player.

-## Pricing

-TunerHammer is a free and open source software (FOSS).
-You're supposed to self-host it.

-It **won't** have any price tag by itself.

-You'll be able to use public TunerHammer API and Web App Server for free.
-Attention though: Files Server is required to actually host any music files so you must own a PC that's always connected to the Internet and can store all your music.

-The only ways to pay for the project are:
-  - Use pre-hosted Files Server (1 month trial with storage up to 1 GB, then pricing depends on the selected storage amount).
-Pre-hosted servers don't differ from the ones you can host yourself.
-  - Donations.